 AP-TN--Tennessee News Digest 6 pm, TN

 Here’s a look at how AP’s general news coverage is shaping up in Tennessee.
 Questions about coverage plans are welcome and should be directed to the AP-Nashville bureau at (615) 373-9988 or email@example.com.
-John Raby is on the desk.
-News editor Scott Stroud can be reached at firstname.lastname@example.org.
+News editor Scott Stroud can be reached at firstname.lastname@example.org; administrative correspondent Claire Galofaro can be reached at email@example.com.
 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
-If circumstances change before 6 p.m., a new digest will be sent reflecting those developments.
 All times are Central.

 Some TV and radio stations will receive shorter APNewsNow versions of the stories below, along with all updates.

 NASHVILLE, Tenn. — Protests are expected outside, enthusiasm inside, and Republican candidates running for governor and senator may be vying for proximity to President Trump when he comes to Tennessee on Monday to address the national Farm Bureau convention.
 By Jonathan Mattise.
 Moving Monday.

 NASHVILLE, Tenn. — Tennessee lawmakers return to work Tuesday with few big, controversial priorities looming as they head toward the 2018 election season.
 The session is the last for term-limited Gov. Bill Haslam, and House Speaker Beth Harwell is one of the five major Republicans seeking to succeed him.
 The election implications, among other considerations, make it unlikely to see much done with testy topics, such as school vouchers, in-state tuition for children brought to the country illegally and medical marijuana.
 By Jonathan Mattise.
 Moving Monday.